-Establishing a ‘lingua franca’ can help with language differences by standardising communication, and standardisation of language is important even if everyone is fluent.
+Establishing a ‘lingua franca’ can help with language differences by standardizing communication, and standardization of language is important even if everyone is fluent.
 The event or project should have its own lexicon or ‘dictionary’ of approved terms.
 For example, if one person says ‘release’ while another uses ‘implementation’ to mean the same thing, misunderstandings may occur.
 Using a clean, universal language will help to avoid these misunderstandings and also help non-native speakers, as they will not have to interpret further based on cultural or language nuances.
 Providing language training for non-native speakers is also a good idea as it will improve fluency, benefitting the team as a whole.

 2. Promote team bonding

-Team members who socialise with each other tend to communicate better.
-As socialisation in a physical sense is not possible for geographically diverse teams, more creative ways of establishing bonds will be needed.
+Team members who socialize with each other tend to communicate better.
+As socialization in a physical sense is not possible for geographically diverse teams, more creative ways of establishing bonds will be needed.
 Try setting up a team page or virtual team room where people can communicate informally and share more personal content.
-This will help them to establish a sense of community, understand each other’s communication styles and foster good teamwork.
+This will help them to establish a sense of community, understand each other's communication styles and foster good teamwork.
 Cutover provides the ability to do dry runs and rehearsals before critical IT events and implementations, which can help to bring teams together and understand each other’s ways of working before the actual event begins.

 3. Manage cultural diversity

 Managing cultural differences and mediating conflicts are essential to reaping the benefits of a diverse team.
-Different cultural norms and interpretations of behaviour can lead to misunderstandings and mistrust, so leaders must raise awareness of these differences to avoid problems.
+Different cultural norms and interpretations of behavior can lead to misunderstandings and mistrust, so leaders must raise awareness of these differences to avoid problems.
 For example, maintaining eye contact is interpreted as showing honesty and confidence in some cultures but is a sign of aggression in others.
 In Germany and most English-speaking countries, verbal communication is direct and straightforward with little ambiguity, whereas in Latin-American, Asian and Mediterranean countries, meaning relies much more on contextual and cultural cues.
-Understanding and educating about the various differences in business culture across countries will create more cohesive working relationships.
+Understanding and educating about the differences in business culture across countries will create more cohesive working relationships.